Nest-Analytics/Cloud-DevOps-Exercises/week-08/README-Exercise-3.md

 ## No Hardcoded Values — How This Exercise Is Structured

-You will notice that none of the Terraform files, manifests, or pipeline YAML in this exercise contain hardcoded resource names, storage account names, or registry paths.
-Everything is driven by environment variables and GitHub Secrets.

-This is intentional.
-It means:
+Nothing sensitive or environment-specific is hardcoded in any file.
+Everything flows from GitHub Secrets and Variables.
+This means:

-- You can rename any resource just by updating a secret or variable — no file edits
+- You can change any resource name by updating a variable — no file edits
 - Nothing sensitive ever touches the repository
-- The same files work for any team member or any environment
+- The same files work for any team member or environment

-There are two mechanisms at play:

-**1. Terraform variables via `TF_VAR_*` environment variables**
+Two mechanisms make this work:

-Any environment variable prefixed with `TF_VAR_` is automatically picked up by Terraform as the value for the matching variable.
-For example, setting `TF_VAR_resource_group_name=rg-tasklineapp` in the pipeline is equivalent to passing `-var="resource_group_name=rg-tasklineapp"` on the command line.
-No changes to `.tf` files needed.
+**`TF_VAR_*` environment variables** — any env var prefixed `TF_VAR_` is automatically read by Terraform as the value for the matching input variable.
+No `-var` flags needed in `plan` or `apply`.

-**2. Terraform backend config via `-backend-config` flags**

-The `backend "azurerm"` block in `main.tf` is intentionally left empty — just a placeholder.
-The actual backend connection details (storage account, container, key) are passed at `terraform init` time using `-backend-config` flags.
-Those values come from GitHub Secrets injected as environment variables in the pipeline.
-This is the standard pattern for keeping backend config flexible and out of source control.
+**`-backend-config` flags at `terraform init`** — the `backend "azurerm"` block in `main.tf` is intentionally empty.
+Connection details are passed as flags at init time, sourced from GitHub Secrets.
+Nothing about the backend is in any committed file.

 ---